MD OF PROVOST NO. 52

 - Designated inspectors will follow procedures that are established by Agricultural Services administration on sampling techniques and protocol for entering upon private land.
 Inspectors entering land when testing for Clubroot will wear protective, disposable boot covers or wear footwear that can be disinfected using a bleach solution.

-- Positive identification of Clubroot shall be obtained by an approved laboratory test.
+- Positive identification of Clubroot shall be obtained by approved laboratory tests from at least two independent labs.

 - When land has been verified positive for Clubroot the landowner will be notified in writing with a legal notice in accordance with the Province of Alberta’s Agricultural Pests Act.